simbulus-io/PyBounce/README.md

 # Python Bounce Project

-This starter project is a single python script that runs out of the file bounce.py.
+This starter project is a single-file python script, bounce.py.
 It creates an animation of a ball moving through a 2D space with matplotlib.

 The project is already setup be run in one of two environments.

 It can be run directly from a locally installed python environment, or it can be run within a docker container.
 These two options are described below.
-You can choose whichever option works better given your existing environment.
+You can choose whichever option works better, given your existing environment.

+## 1. Running in a local Python Environement

-## 1. You will need a version of python that is 3.7 or higher with a version of the matplotlib
-installed that is version 3.2 or higher.
+You will need a version of python that is 3.7 or higher with a version of the matplotlib installed that is version 3.2 or higher.

 If you simply run (from the working directory containing bounce.py)